 Plus, BigCommerce doesn’t provide a free domain with its plan.
 You can buy a domain name through BigCommerce or through the domain registrar of your choice—but either way, that’s another cost to consider.

 As you do your business math, don’t forget to include the cost of a business license.
 Even if you have an online-only business, you’re still required to have a business license and employer identification number (EIN).

-So between the costly plans, expensive themes, paid apps, and domain cost, BigCommerce is one of the most expensive website builders we’ve tested.
+So between the costly plans, expensive themes, paid apps, and domain cost, BigCommerce is one of the most expensive website builders we’ve tested—and it offers fewer free marketing tools than some other online store builders.
 If you have a small boutique and don’t plan for growth, carefully consider BigCommerce’s high costs before signing up.

-But if you have a large-scale e-commerce operation, then BigCommerce’s retail features justify the price.
+But if you have a large-scale e-commerce business, then BigCommerce’s retail features justify the price.
 After all, it’s one of the few website builders designed to handle large amounts of commerce.

 Other important features

 We’ve discussed most of what sets BigCommerce apart.
-But before you buy, let’s look at a couple other factors you should consider in any website builder.
+But before you buy, let’s look at a couple other factors you should consider in any online store builder.